Managing IBS in the Elderly: Low FODMAP Diet

-Remember: a low FODMAP diet is not eating less, it is eating different.
-If you are finding it hard to maintain your weight, you may want to add more calorie dense foods like olive oil, seeds and nuts, cheese, full fat Greek or lactose-free yogurt and lactose-free whole milk.
+Remember: a low FODMAP diet is not eating less, it’s eating differently.
+If you’re finding it hard to maintain your weight, then you may want to add more calorie-dense foods like olive oil, seeds, nuts, cheese, full-fat Greek or lactose-free yogurt and lactose-free whole milk.

 Restricting a lot of foods from your diet can potentially cause increased stress around eating.
 As discussed earlier, stress can worsen symptoms of IBS in the elderly!

 Planning meals and snacks ahead of time can help put your mind at ease.
 Keep in mind this diet is not recommended for individuals with a history of or currently struggling with disordered eating.

 Prebiotics act as food for the bacteria in your gut.
 Bacteria in the gut isn’t a bad thing.
 In fact, having a healthy balance of bacteria in your gut has been linked to improved immune function and mental health.
 (6)

 Prebiotics are found in high fiber foods like fruits and vegetables.
 As we now know, many of these high fiber foods contain FODMAPs.
 By reducing FODMAPs in the diet, prebiotics are reduced as well.